Migrate Exchange 2019 to Office 365 Using 5 Different Techniques

 The migration process will be fully automated and even a naïve user can work with the tool easily.

-- Download the software from the official website.
+Step 1.
+Download the software from the below URL.
 Follow the instructions and launch it on your computer.

-- On the Source tab, choose the Exchange server version as Exchange 2019 and fill in other necessary fields.
+Step 3.
+On the Source tab, choose the Exchange server version as Exchange 2019 and fill in other necessary fields.
+Validate required permissions and click on Next.

-- On the Destination tab, provide the Office 365 admin email and application ID and validate the permission.
+Step 4.
+On the Destination tab, provide the Office 365 admin email and application ID and validate the permission.
+Click on Next button.